wilsonliaows/docs/on-prem.md

 *Creating and setting up a new on-prem agent*

 # Working with the on-prem agent
 To interact with on-premise applications and databases, the on-prem agent has to be started and kept running.
 Additionally, follow the setup instructions to configure connection profiles for the database you wish to connect to.
-From the `<INSTALL_HOME>` directory, run the following command:

-Windows:
+**Windows**:
+Start `WorkatoAgent` service, e.g. by running the following command as administrator:
+`net start WorkatoAgent`
+or run in the foreground mode from the `<INSTALL_HOME>` directory:
 `bin\run.cmd`

-Linux:
+**Linux**: from the `<INSTALL_HOME>` directory, run the following command:
 `bin/run.sh`

 Verify that the agent is active on the **On-prem access* page.